Premo36/DML2.X/README v2.3.txt

 This can be useful also to share the same configuration between compatible sourceport.
 1)Again, If you don't have already, do step 1 to 3 of the first how-to.
 2)Tick the "Use alternative engine configuration file" in the alternative sourceport configuration file section.
-3)Add your configuration to the "PORT_CONFIG" folder inside the "FILE" folder next to "DML v2.2b.exe" 3b)Add the alternative/s .ini o .cfg trough the "ADD" button.
+3)Add your configuration to the "PORT_CONFIG" folder inside the "FILE" folder next to "DML vX.X.exe" 3b)Add the alternative/s .ini o .cfg trough the "ADD" button.
 (don't add the one in the same folder of the engine as it is already loaded by default, instead make a copy of if somewhere else and add that copy).
 4)Select the one you want to use from the combobox.